phil-opp/blog_os/posts/2015-12-09-modifying-page-tables.md

 or eax, 0b11 ; present + writable
 mov [p4_table + 511 * 8], eax
 ```
-I put it right after the `setup_page_tables` label, but you can add it wherever you like.
+I put it right after the `set_up_page_tables` label, but you can add it wherever you like.

 Now we can use special virtual addresses to access the page tables.
 The P4 table is available at `0xfffffffffffff000`.
 Let's add a P4 constant to the `table` submodule: